thequantumpotato/s-LOGO-IDE/doc/DESIGN_PLAN.md

 * External: between the two sub-groups

     * ```ViewExternalAPI```: communicates with back-end external through the Controller
         * displayVars(Map<String, String>) will be called by the Controller when a new variable is added to the Model.
-It will update the view of the VariableView.
+It will update the view of the frontend_external.VariableView.
         * displayFunctions(Map<String, String>) will be called by the Controller when a new functionf is added to the Model.
-It will update the view of the FunctionView.
+It will update the view of the frontend_external.FunctionView.
         * displayError(String) will be called when the interpreter detects an error, such as entering an undefined command or multiple commands.

     * ```ModelExternalAPI```: contains Back-End External API methods that Front-End calls after it receives user command input